philsinatra/IDM222/instructor_materials/IDM222-04-responsive_images.md

 </div>
 ```

 ^ Each row should be wrapped in a `<div>`.
-The number of columns inside a row should always add up to 12:
+The number of columns inside a row should always add up to 12.
+You should remember these concepts from last term.

 ---